Is The Rumor About The Stanley Cup True or False?

 Donated by the Governor General of Canada, Lord Stanley, in 1892, the Stanley Cup has the names of every team (and almost all of the players) who have won it engraved upon it.

-Of course the Cup gets paraded down Main Streets, but it’s also the guest of honour in man caves, at backyard barbecues, weddings, and celebrations at local pubs.
-It’s been used as a baptismal font, a flower pot, a urinal and toilet.
+Of course the Cup gets paraded down Main Streets, but it’s also the guest of honor in man caves, at backyard barbecues, weddings and celebrations at local pubs.
+It’s been used as a baptismal font, a flower pot, a urinal and a toilet.
 It’s been in strip clubs, used as a dog food bowl, traveled by dogsled, eaten from by a Kentucky Derby winner and misplaced by airlines.

 The cup has even shared a bed with a hockey player and his wife and a birth is said to have resulted from a wife kissing it.
 Why, in a moment of frustration it was drop kicked into Ottawa’s Rideau Canal (fortunately the canal was frozen solid).

 In 1907 the cup was stolen from a photographer’s home and held for ransom.
 The thief returned it when no one showed interest in it being returned.

 In 1924, the Montreal Canadiens left the Cup in a snowbank and it’s even gone swimming.
 While other sports awards sit in dimly lit stuffy halls, hockey’s Stanley Cup is most definitely the ‘peoples’ cup’.